doitintl/gtoken/README.md

 ## `gtoken-webhook` mutation

-The `gtoken-webhook` injects a `gtoken` `initContainer` into a target Pod, mounts _token volume_ and injects three AWS-specific environment variables.
+The `gtoken-webhook` injects a `gtoken` `initContainer` into a target Pod and an additional `gtoken` sidekick container (to refresh an ID OIDC token a moment before expiration), mounts _token volume_ and injects three AWS-specific environment variables.
 The `gtoken` container generates a valid GCP OIDC ID Token and writes it to the _token volume_.

 Injected AWS environment variables: